• Skip to primary navigation

 It makes a wonderful dip or sauce and it has such a deliciously fresh taste from the cucumber that you’ll just fall in love with it.

-Traditional tzatziki uses greek yogurt as the base.
+Tzatziki traditionally uses Greek yogurt as the base.
 We considered using a vegan coconut yogurt for this but decided on cashews instead.
 The reason being, cashews are simply wonderful, and pretty much wherever you are in the world, you can probably get cashews.
 Vegan yogurt….perhaps not.

 We tried a version using only pickled cucumbers, which was delicious, but that ended up getting completely knocked out of the park once we tried it with fresh cucumbers.

-The fresh cucumbers are combined with cashews, dried dill, fresh mint, lemon juice, garlic, olive oil and some salt and pepper and this creates the most delicious vegan tzatziki!
+The fresh cucumbers are combined with cashews, dried dill, fresh mint, lemon juice, garlic, olive oil, salt and pepper and this creates the most delicious vegan tzatziki!

 Bowl of tzatziki topped with dried dill, sliced cucumber and fresh mint.